Edgar-class cruiser: Design

 Nine new first-class cruisers were required by the Naval Defence Act.
 Although the Blake-class cruisers were impressive ships and powerful, they were too large and expensive to simply repeat en masse.

-The new ships were envisioned as reduced version of Blake and Blenheim, retaining the same main armament of two 9.2-inch BL guns ten 6-inch QF guns.
+The new ships were envisioned as reduced version of Blake and Blenheim, retaining the same main armament of two 9.2-inch BL guns and ten 6-inch QF guns.
 The 9.2-inch pieces were mounted singly on the centreline at either end of the upper deck, on turntable mountings provided with heavily-armoured open-backed gunshields which resembled turrets.
 The 6-inch battery was divided between two decks on each beam, with six upper deck guns (three on each beam) and four on the main deck, two to a beam.
 The main deck guns were in casemates, while the six upper deck guns were protected only by shields.
 For close-range defence against torpedo boats there were 12 QF 6-pounder Hotchkiss guns and four QF 3-pounder Hotchkiss guns.
 Armament was completed with four 18-inch torpedo tubes.

 Displacement was reduced by 1,800 tons from Blake, length between perpendiculars by 15 feet.
 Propulsion came from steam expansion engines, driving two shafts.
 With funnels as tall as the Blake class, the Edgars appeared stockier than the preceding ships.
 Despite this, slimming their beam by 5 feet, slightly reducing draught and providing highly reliable 12,000 ihp machinery (compared with the previous troublesome 13,000 ihp installation) meant the new ships would practically match their two larger predecessors' steaming performance.

 The Edgar class' main armour protection was an internal protective deck, consisting of 5 in thick steel armour on the outboard slopes, which connected with the hull plating just below waterline level and rose up the further it extended into the ship, with 3 in on the flat of the deck over the magazines and machinery spaces.
 The gun casemates were 6 in thick, with 3 in shields for the 9.2-inch guns.
 The conning tower had 10 in armour.
 Four of the Edgar class were fitted with anti-torpedo bulge during refit in 1914.

 Crescent and Royal Arthur were intended to operate as flagships for cruiser squadrons on foreign stations.
 They were built to a slightly modified design and are sometimes considered a separate class.
 In order to accommodate the additional flag officers and staff in the forward part of the ship, they had a forecastle one deck higher than their other sisters'.
 This additional weight forwards was balanced by the deletion of the forward 9.2-inch gun and its very heavy armoured gunshield, with sufficient weight allowance remaining afterwards for two additional 6-inch guns to be placed, sided, atop the forecastle in light open-backed shields.